How demonetisation has 'changed' the lives of Mumbai's beggars

-With people relying on every last penny following demonetisation, beggars who used to earn hundreds say it is now difficult to get Rs 20
+In the wake of the massive cash crunch, people are relying on every last penny.
+As a result, beggars in Mumbai who used to earn hundreds say it is now difficult to get even Rs 20

 Momna Shah can barely make enough money to feed her family members.
 Pics/Pradeep Dhivar

 The last couple of weeks have been no chillar party for the hundreds of beggars out on Mumbai’s streets.
 What with the ongoing cash crunch, very few people can afford to be sympathetic to them.
 “Now when we beg for money, people just get angry and yell at us saying they don’t have any change,” said Momna Shah, who has had to cancel her daughter’s wedding since they barely have enough to eat.

 Momna Shah holds up a picture of her kids, one of whom was to get married soon

 Spare change has become a bit of an oxymoron these days, and beggars like Momna are bearing the brunt of it.
 Sitting outside Bandra station (west), she spoke about how hard her family had been hit by the demonetisation move.

 Ajit Shah says there is no point in going out to beg these days

 “Earlier, I could make as much as Rs 250-300, but now I can’t even make enough money to buy the basics.
 Instead, I just go from one shop to another, begging for food.
 My daughter was supposed to get married next month, but we had to cancel the wedding because there is no money.
 There isn’t enough to eat, how can I possibly send money home?” said Momna.